jtebert/python-projects/word_counter/README.txt

+[ There is currently also a fully functional Java implementation here, but my goal is to convert the project completely to Python.
+Mostly for practice. ]

 This Python program is designed to calculate word usage statistics on a text
 document:
 - Total words in the file